perkinsml/dfsummary_package_PyPI/README.md

 # Getting Started

 ## Installation
-The dfsummary package is available on PyPi:
+The dfsummary package is available on PyPI:

 ```pip install dfsummary```